CodePlatoon/curriculum_old/week-03/README.md

 # Why is it important?
 - ### Every application relys on persistant data.
-- ### Data is everywhere and you'll know how to create, read, update, and delete data from a persistant data source.
+- ### Data is everywhere and you'll need to know how to create, read, update, and delete data from a persistant data source.
 - ### CSV files are the most commonly used type of data persistant source for business poeple (think excel)

 # What you'll be able to accomplish after this topic?